Naveentp/Link-Me-Up/android/android_resources.md

 - [Implement an in-app update function](https://medium.com/grandcentrix/implement-an-in-app-updater-1f50fbc38416) - Introducing in-app update API available for apps published via Google Play.
 - [Most Used Android Studio Shortcuts](https://medium.com/@taylorcase19/my-most-used-android-studio-shortcuts-e3f588e21075) - Handy android studio keyboard shortcuts.
 - [ConstraintLayout in the LIMELIGHT](https://android.jlelse.eu/constraintlayout-in-the-limelight-6c22b54d9726) - ConstraintLayout in the LIMELIGHT
 - [Intro to ConstraintLayout](https://www.raywenderlich.com/9193-constraintlayout-tutorial-for-android-getting-started) - "ConstraintLayout tutorial for Android Getting started" From Raywenderlich
+- [ConstraintLayout Tutorial for Android: Complex Layouts](https://www.raywenderlich.com/9475-constraintlayout-tutorial-for-android-complex-layouts) - How to dynamically position UI elements in relation to other elements on the screen and to animate your views.
 - [Synchronization, Thread-Safety and Locking Techniques in Java and Kotlin](https://proandroiddev.com/synchronization-and-thread-safety-techniques-in-java-and-kotlin-f63506370e6d) - In this article, multiple types of synchronization, locking and thread-safety in Java and Kotlin work are explained through interactive examples.
 - [8 Steps to Google Pay on Android](https://medium.com/google-developer-experts/8-steps-to-google-pay-on-android-9fb899bfbfcb) - Integrating Google pay in android app.
 - [Playing with…](https://proandroiddev.com/playing-with-4f21bc67a7f9) - Paging Library, Retrofit, Coroutines, Koin & Testing.